Honda Racing Corporation: Automobile racing

 The HRC brand has also been involved in multiple series in North America since Honda Performance Development became Honda Racing Corporation USA for 2024.
 HRC US competes in the IndyCar Series as an engine manufacturer, producing 2.2-litre twin-turbocharged V6 engines with hybrid units for several teams.
 They also participate in the premier GTP class of the IMSA SportsCar Championship with the Acura ARX-06 prototype built to LMDh specifications.
 They are also involved in off-road racing with the Baja Ridgeline trophy truck, which competes in events such as the Baja 1000.

 Non-motorsport activities

 HRC developed the Honda RN-01 G-cross mountain bike for downhill racing events.
 The RN-01 competed in events such as the UCI Mountain Bike World Cup in the mid-2000s, winning that competition in the downhill category in 2005 with Greg Minnaar.
 In 2023, HRC began holding its esports competition, known as Honda Racing eMS; the event takes place in Gran Turismo 7.

 Research and development

 For the development of special racing motorcycles and parts Honda created a separate company in 1970 called Racing Service Center Corporation later renamed Honda Racing Corporation, which is also focused on research and development activities.
 It combines racing around the world with the development of advanced racing cars.
 HRC's R&D activities include research to create new technologies, materials, designs and developments to translate these advances into commercial products.

+HRC serves as a research platform for Honda’s carbon neutrality initiatives, specifically in the development of sustainable propulsion.
+The company utilizes the Super Taikyu Series in Japan to test carbon-neutral fuels (CNF) through the Civic Type R CNF-R project.
+In 2024, HRC's research contributed to the commencement of mass production for new fuel cell systems in Ohio, a joint venture with General Motors intended for heavy-duty trucking and stationary power stations.
+These technical applications also extend to aerospace; in 2025, a HondaJet completed a test flight using a 100% blend of sustainable aviation fuel (SAF).
+HRC is involved in a joint project with Astrobotic Technology to develop power solutions for lunar surface missions, utilizing technologies derived from its fuel cell research.